-This sheet talks about exposure to benralizumab in pregnancy and while breastfeeding.
+This sheet is about exposure to benralizumab in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is benralizumab?

-Benralizumab is a medication used to treat patients who have severe eosinophilic asthma.
-Benralizumab is a monoclonal antibody, also referred to as a ‘biologic’.
-It is given by an injection under the skin and is sold under the brand name Fasenra®.
+Benralizumab is a monoclonal antibody that belongs to the group of medications known as biologics.
+It is given by an injection under the skin (subcutaneous).
+Benralizumab has been used to treat patients with severe eosinophilic asthma.
+It is sold under the brand name Fasenra®.

 I take benralizumab.
 Can it make it harder for me to get pregnant?

-Does taking benralizumab increase the chance for miscarriage?
+Does taking benralizumab increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if benralizumab increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if benralizumab increases the chance of miscarriage.

-Does taking benralizumab in the first trimester increase the chance of birth defects?
+Does taking benralizumab increase the chance of birth defects?

-Animal studies done by the manufacturer did not show an increase in birth defects with exposure to benralizumab.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Animal studies done by the manufacturer did not show an increase in birth defects after exposure to benralizumab in pregnancy.

-Can taking benralizumab during pregnancy have any effect on my baby after it is born?
+Can taking benralizumab during pregnancy have any effects on my baby after birth?

-There is not enough information to know if taking benralizumab during pregnancy will have an effect on the baby after it is born.
+It is not known if benralizumab can have an effect on a baby after birth.
 Monoclonal antibodies, such as benralizumab, cross the placenta during the third trimester of pregnancy and, in theory, could affect the baby’s immune system (the body’s ability to fight off infections).
-Animal studies done by the manufacturer did not show weakened immune systems in the offspring of females exposed to benralizumab during pregnancy.
+Animal studies done by the manufacturer did not show weakened immune systems in offspring that were exposed to benralizumab during pregnancy.

 Can my baby receive live vaccines before one year of age if I take benralizumab while pregnant?

-There are no studies looking at possible risks to a pregnancy when the father takes benralizumab.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if benralizumab could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at asthma and the medications used to treat asthma in pregnancy.
 If you would like to learn more about this study, please call 1-877- 311-8972 or visit https://mothertobaby.org/join-study/.